Iftikhar Ahmed Sirohey: Chairman Joint Chiefs

 Admiral Sirohey, acting as military adviser to Prime Minister Benazir Bhutto and President Ghulam Ishaq Khan, supported the government's decision to support the Soviet Union's withdrawal from Afghanistan in 1989.
 After Prime Minister Benazir Bhutto paid her first state visit to the United States, Admiral Sirohey was caught in the political rivalry between President Ghulam Ishaq Khan and Prime Minister Benazir.
 In 1989, Prime Minister Benazir Bhutto controversially signed retirement papers and relieved him of command of the military in order to bring up army chief General Beg in his place.
 This move was seen as a political move and Benazir Bhutto's attempt to control the military through army and loyalist officers and was said to be a direct attack on the military by the political leader.

 The retirement papers were deemed null and ineffective when Ghulam Ishaq Khan confirmed that Admiral Sirohey would complete his term until 1991 and handled the matters very efficiently.
 After the matter became public, Chairman joint chief Admiral Sirohey and army chief General Beg fell out with Prime Minister Benazir Bhutto as both suspected that the Prime Minister wanted to get rid of them.
 Admiral Sirohey became supportive of Ghulam Ishaq Khan's dismissal of Prime Minister Benazir Bhutto in 1990, and witnessed the inauguration of Nawaz Sharif as the prime minister.

 In 1990, Admiral Sirohey arranged and held a state dinner for United States Central Command's commander General Norman Schwarzkopf where, together with army chief General Beg, he briefed the USCENTCOM on Pakistan Armed Forces battle preparations and military operational capabilities of Pakistan armed forces in Saudi contingent.

 Retirement

 On 8 November 1991, Prime Minister Nawaz Sharif nominated General Shamim Alam as the next Chairman Joint Chiefs of Staff Committee and was confirmed by President Ghulam Ishaq.

 On 9 November 1991, Admiral Sirohey retired from his forty-year-long military service when his term as chairman ended and was given a guard of honour by General Shamim Alam.
 Following his retirement, he also founded the Foundation for the Advancement of Engineering Sciences and Advanced Technologies— a think tank dedicated to promoting science and technology in the country where he was its chief executive.

-In 1992, one year into his retirement, Sirohey joined Sustainable Development Policy Institute and later affiliated himself with The Institute of Strategic Studies in 1995 which he worked there as a strategist.
 He was also the author of his autobiography, Truth Never Retires (1996) Jang Publishers, Lahore.